grafana/tempo/docs/tempo/website/grafana-agent/_index.md

 #### Attributes manipulation

-The Grafana Agent allows for general manipulation of tags on spans that pass through this agent.
+The Grafana Agent allows for general manipulation of attributes on spans that pass through this agent.
 A common use may be to add an environment or cluster variable.
 To configure it, refer to the `attributes` block in the [config reference](https://github.com/grafana/agent/blob/main/docs/configuration-reference.md#tempo_instance_config).

 #### Attaching metadata with Prometheus Service Discovery

 Prometheus Service Discovery mechanisms enable you to attach the same metadata to your traces as your metrics.
-For example, for Kubernetes users this means that you can dynamically attach metadata for namespace, pod, and container name of the container sending spans.
+For example, for Kubernetes users this means that you can dynamically attach metadata for namespace, pod, and name of the container sending spans.

 ```
 tempo: